cmakelib/cmakelib/README.md

 If no `KEYWORDS` are specified then the set is created by the library as hash of `URI`, `GIT_PATH` etc.

 Cache mechanism is persistent across CMake binary dir instances.
-If user delete our CMake binary dir the cache will regenerate in next CMake run for the same CMakeLists.txt
+If user deletes our CMake binary dir the cache will regenerate in next CMake run for the same CMakeLists.txt
 (we assume that cache is located in dir different from CMake binary dir)